The Cartographer's Daughter · Chapter 3

 Faith past the last charted line

-The Fang compound sat at the bottom of a valley that did not appear on any chart Marta had ever seen.
 This was not an oversight.
-The valley was real enough — terraced fields climbing its sides in careful green steps, a stream running through the bottom that powered a small mill, a cluster of buildings arranged in the traditional courtyard pattern with the main hall facing south.
-But the road that led to it branched off the main route at a point marked by nothing more distinctive than a particular stone at a particular turning, and the branch itself was maintained just well enough to be passable but not well enough to suggest regular traffic.
-Whoever had designed the approach had understood the cartographer's first principle: what is not drawn does not exist.
+The valley was real enough — terraced fields, a stream powering a small mill, buildings in the traditional courtyard pattern with the main hall facing south.
+But the road that led to it branched off the main route at a point marked by nothing more than a particular stone at a particular turning, and the branch was maintained just well enough to be passable but not well enough to suggest traffic.

 "How often do they visit?"

-"The local magistrate's office sends an inspector annually.
-The tax assessment is paid in full and on time.
-There have been no complaints from the neighboring households.
-The Fang compound is, by every measurable standard, an exemplary operation."
+"Annually.
+Tax assessment paid in full and on time.
+No complaints.
+The Fang compound is, by every measurable standard, exemplary."

 Fang Lihua was fifty-two years old, and her face had the topography of a woman who had spent those years outdoors in hill country weather — scored by sun, set in lines that followed the grain of her expressions the way erosion follows the grain of stone.
-She was not tall.
-She was not physically imposing.
-She wore the indigo-stained cotton of her trade, and her hands, when she unlatched the gate, were the hands of someone who worked with dye vats — the nails and fingertips stained a blue so deep it looked like bruising.

 She looked at Lin.
 She looked at Marta.
 She stepped back and held the gate.

-"Eat in the hall when the bell sounds," she said.
-"The privy is behind the kitchen.
+"Eat when the bell sounds.
+The privy is behind the kitchen.
 Do not walk in the dye yard after dark — the vats are uncovered."

 She left.

-Fang Lihua collected the bowls, stacking them with the same efficiency she applied to everything.
+Fang Lihua collected the bowls.
 "Doing what?"

 "Sheltering people."